darseen/pgbr/README.md

 - `PGBR_DATA`: The path to your data directory.

-- `AUTH_SECRET`: A secure, random string used to encrypt your database credentials and sign user sessions.
+- `AUTH_SECRET`: A secure, random string used to sign user sessions.

 - `BASE_URL`: The base URL of your pgbr instance.